Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 ## Missing features
 - Add a switch for core/laser mining
-- Add commands and presets for Core minig.
+- Add commands and presets for Core mining.

 ## Disclaimer